 These bakery-style Pumpkin Cinnamon Cookies are a delicious way to enjoy the fall season!
-Each bite gives you an incredibly soft cake-like pumpkin, cinnamon-flavored cookie topped with a vanilla cream cheese frosting.
+Each bite gives you an incredibly soft, cake-like pumpkin, cinnamon-flavored cookie topped with a vanilla cream cheese frosting.
 They’re so good; they’ll be gone in no time!

-Plain and cream cheese frosted pumpkin cinnamon cookies on a white background | All Images © Beyond the Butter™
+Plain and cream cheese frosted pumpkin cinnamon cookies randomly placed on a white background.

 • Easy-to-follow recipe